 Daryl Hannah had been swimming "mermaid" style with her legs bound together since she was a child, due to her fascination with Hans Christian Andersen's "The Little Mermaid" story.
 In the documentary contained on the 20th Anniversary Splash!
 DVD, Tom Hanks recalled how the other cast members would drop French fries over the side of the tank to her as though she were a trained sea mammal, for she couldn't leave the water while her legs were "shrink-wrapped."

 While Allen is offering girls' names to the mermaid before she settled on Madison, the last two he suggests are Elizabeth and Samantha.
 Elizabeth Hanks is Tom Hanks's daughter and Samantha Lewes was his then-wife.

 The map from the shipwreck that Madison uses to find Allen's home is an old map of the Province of New York.
 It bears the name 'His Excellency William Tryon Esq.'
 Tyron was the colonial governor of the Province of New York from 1771 to 1780.

-The scene where a TV show makes Madison upset and Allen explains the TV show is fictional and didn't really happen was originally going to set up a joke later on where Madison later watches a real life plane crash on the news and laughs
+The scene where a television show makes Madison upset, and Allen explains the television show is fictional, and didn't really happen was originally going to set up a joke later on where Madison watches a real life plane crash on the news and laughs.

 Robert Short is credited as the man behind the mermaid costume.
 He initially pictured the mermaid with a dolphin-esque tail as it would make "biological sense" but Howard rejected the design insisting on a more tropical look.
 Short eventually created a tail based on koi fish.
 He would later admit that this was a genius idea since "you lose a lot of color underwater" the red tail stood out more.